Art thefts

 Wikipedia description:

-Art theft, sometimes called artnapping, is the stealing of paintings, sculptures, or other forms of visual art from galleries, museums or other public and private locations.
+Art theft is the stealing of paintings, sculptures, or other forms of visual art from galleries, museums or other public and private locations.
 Stolen art is often resold or used by criminals as collateral to secure loans.
 Only a small percentage of stolen art is recovered—an estimated 10%.
 Many nations operate police squads to investigate art theft and illegal trade in stolen art and antiquities.
 Some famous art theft cases include the robbery of the Mona Lisa from the Louvre in 1911 by employee Vincenzo Peruggia.
-Another was theft of The Scream, stolen from the Munch Museum in 2004, but recovered in 2006.
+Another was the theft of The Scream, stolen from the Munch Museum in 2004, but recovered in 2006.
 The largest-value art theft occurred at the Isabella Stewart Gardner Museum in Boston, when 13 works, worth a combined $500 million were stolen in 1990.
 The case remains unsolved.
 Large-scale art thefts include the Nazi looting of Europe during World War II and the Russian looting of Ukraine during the 2022 Russian invasion of Ukraine.
+More recently French crown jewels were stolen from the Louvre in 2025.

 Read more on Wikipedia >